 What is Peer Review?

-(2) An inspection of selected engagement working papers, files and reports; and
+(2) An inspection of selected engagement working papers, files and reports

 At the completion of the peer review, the reviewer discusses the findings with the reviewee and issues a report.
 Sanctions may be imposed on deficient CPA firms including mandated continuing professional education (CPE) training; censures and reprimands; fines and/or suspension of membership.

-Below is our most recent peer review assesment:
+Below is our most recent peer review assessment: